zenml-io/zenml/docs/book/mlops_stacks/feature_stores/overview.md

 ---
-description: Access your batch and online data via a Feature Store
+description: How to manage data in feature stores
 ---

 Feature stores allow data teams to serve data via an offline store and an online